Kids Web Japan

 The fifth day of the fifth month was traditionally called Tango no Sekku and was a festival for boys.
 Girls have their own festival, called Hina Matsuri (Doll Festival), held on the third day of the third month.

 On Children's Day, families with boys fly huge carp-shaped streamers (koinobori) outside the house and display dolls of famous warriors and other heroes inside.
-The carp was chosen because it symbolizes strength and success; according to a Chinese legend, a carp swam upstream to become a dragon.
+The carp was chosen because it symbolizes strength and success; according to a legend, a carp swam upstream to become a dragon.

 In recent years, as more people have moved into apartments and smaller houses, the carp streamers have also gotten smaller, and there are now miniature versions that are decorated indoors.

 Also on this day, families often take baths sprinkled with iris leaves and roots.
 This is because the iris is thought to promote good health and ward off evil.
-Rice cakes wrapped in oak leaves and filled with sweet bean paste, called kashiwamochi, are also eaten.
+Rice cakes wrapped in oak leaves and filled with sweet adzuki bean paste, called kashiwamochi, are also eaten.

 On May 5 each year, events highlighting children are held throughout the country.